 LIVING ADVENTURE OWNERS

 Living Adventure was founded by Gail Green and Grant Herman in 2001.
 Spanning careers of several decades, their collective skills as educators and outdoor professionals fortified their efforts in the creation of what has grown to become a notable entrepreneurial success.
 Living Adventure Mission Statement

 Grant taught at Northland College for many years and with an emeritus status moved on to direct the Sigurd Olson Environmental Institute.
-Most recently he works as Operations Director at Camp Manito-wish YMCA near Minoqua, WI.
+He worked as Operations Director at Camp Manito-wish YMCA near Minoqua, WI until October, 2017.
 He is an avid paddler of all disciplines and a singer with Les Fils du Voyageur; singing the paddling songs of the French Canadian fur trade.

 Following a career in the arts, Gail transformed her passion for outdoor adventure into a profession to create travel programs with destinations such as Russia, France and Mexico.
 These experiences mix outdoor skills with creative process as a mechanism for deeper understanding of new cultures and natural environments.
 Gail continues to direct Living Adventure all year round but still finds time for favorite activities such as paddling and biking.
 Click for a 2 minute Venture North You Tube video featuring Gail’s Favorite Water Trail.

 One of the great things about having a great company, is we attract great staff!
 Each year increasingly impressive resumes come across our desk as outdoor professionals new to Living Adventure are eager to come here for the excellent training and work atmosphere they have heard about.